-The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees (workers' compensation) and natural disasters.
+The District is exposed to various risks of loss related to property loss, torts, errors and omissions, employee injuries (workers' compensation) as well as medical benefits provided to employees.

-The District participates in a distinct pool with educational institutions within the State of Michigan for self-insuring property and casualty and workers' disability compensation.
-The pools are considered public entity risk pools.
+The District participates in a distinct pool of education institutions within the State of Michigan for various risks of loss, including general liability, property and casualty, employee health and accident insurance, and workers' disability compensation.
+The pool is considered a public entity risk pools.
 The District pays annual premiums to each pool for the respective insurance coverage.
 In the event a pool's total claims and expenses for a policy year exceed the total normal annual premiums for said years, all members of the specific pool's policy year may be subject to special assessment to make up the deficiency.
-The Schools have not been informed of any special assessments being required.
+The District has not been informed of any special assessments being required.